econnet/econ/econ-1.0.rst

 ----

 Motivated by `pproduct`_.

-The name *econ* stands for

-- to an organizational topology (econ = ECOnomic interaction Node)
-- a map of the content topology (econ = Economic CONtent)
-- a contributor (econ = Economic CONtributor)

-Econ also stands for the *ethical values* in this repo.

 The perspective to economy is from a person.
 Econ is an **inversion** of the usual economic hierarchy: